-- USB, Serial and Parallel - Optional: USB, Serial, and Ethernet (Wired) - Optional: USB, Serial, and Ethernet (Wireless-WiFi) with LCD display - Optional: USB, Serial, and Bluetooth with LCD display
+- USB, Serial and Parallel - Optional: USB, Serial, and Ethernet (Wired)

 The Zebra Setup Utility is designed to assist you with installing these interfaces.
 The cabling and unique parameters for each of these physical printer communication interfaces is discussed in the following pages to assist you with making configuration setup choices prior to and immediately following applying power.
 The Zebra Setup Utilities configuration wizards will instruct you to turn the printer's power on at the appropriate time to complete the installation of your printer.